Robpol86/glinet-wifi-band-switch/README.md

 This script solves two annoyances I had with my Beryl:

-1. When I returned to my hotel room and powered it on my laptop would connect to its wifi network but I had no internet.
+1. When I returned to my hotel room and powered it on, my laptop would connect to its wifi network but I had no internet.
    Sometimes internet wouldn't work until I had my laptop disconenct from the Beryl and then re-connect, which instantly gave me internet.
 I suspect this had something to do with DNS caching on my MacBook.
 2. Every time I connected to hotel WiFI I would need to manually disable the 2.4g or 5g hotspot, depending on which band